 Hamilton’s bike share system will get you to Supercrawl!
 SoBi Hamilton has a fleet of more than 825 smart bikes at over 130 hubs throughout the city, including West Harbour GO Station, James and Mulberry, York and MacNab, Gore Park and Hamilton GO Centre.
 SoBi Hamilton is affordable and convenient — you can sign up at sobihamilton.ca or at a kiosk at the GO Station hubs.
 The hourly (pay as you go) option is recommended for visitors who want to ride in style to Supercrawl.
 A SoBi Hamilton Superhub will be available near the heart of the festival.
 If travelling from downtown, the two-way protected bike lanes along Cannon St will get you there quickly and safely.
 Supercrawl is only minutes away by bike from either GO Station and the MacNab Transit Terminal.

 Supercrawl encourages those traveling to the festival by automobile from out of town to use the City of Hamilton’s York Boulevard Parkade, entering from Vine St., located on the south side of the road just after MacNab St. N., near the heart of the festival.
-This parking lot costs only $10 for the day, has a capacity of roughly 800 vehicles and contains an EV charging station with two Sun Country Highway Chargers (CS40, 30 amp) on level 1B.
+This parking lot costs only $10 for the day, has a capacity of roughly 800 vehicles and contains an EV charging station with two Sun Country Highway Chargers (CS40, 30 amp) and 3 Chargepoint EV charging stations on level 1B.
 The York Parkade can be reached by the following means:

 • From Toronto/Niagara: Exit off the QEW Hamilton onto York Blvd.
 Follow York until Bay St. and turn left.
 Turn right onto Vine St..
 The parking lot will be on the right hand side after MacNab St..